 The Paper Trail to the 1923 Chinese Exclusion Act was a landmark public history project that commemorated the 100th anniversary of this tragic yet largely forgotten period in Canadian history.

-This is the first book to explore the broad range of human experience of exclusion as revealed through the stories of the lives it touched.
-The stories in these pages reveal haunting tales of tragedy, loss and despair as well as powerful examples of courage, perseverance, and resilience.
-Tis the first to explore the broad range of “human experiences” of exclusion as revealed through the stories of the many lives it touched.
+This is the first book to explore the “broad range of human experiences of exclusion” as revealed through the stories of the lives it touched.
 The pages reveal haunting tales of tragedy, loss and despair as well as powerful examples of courage, perseverance, and resilience.
 They chronicle the lives of ordinary people caught in extraordinary times.
 Crowdsourced from the fragments of memories of hundreds of Chinese Canadian families across Canada, as well as extensive and painstaking research, many stories and images are being shared publicly for the very first time.

-Some feel this is a book that should be in the library of every Chinese Canadian family.
-A book that should be part of every family archive … and an heirloom to be passed down from one generation to the next.
+A book that should be part of every Chinese Canadian family’s archive … and an heirloom to be passed down from one generation to the next.

 Take advantage of this rare opportunity.
-Hear award-winning community historian and author Catherine Clement share the findings of her landmark project which excavated stories of what really happened during this dark yet long-ignored period of Canadian history.
+Hear award-winning community historian and author Catherine Clement share the findings of this landmark public history project which excavated stories of what really happened during this dark yet long-ignored period of Canadian history.
 Admission is free but you will need to register to reserve your seats.

 VANCOUVER